Independence in Infinite Probabilistic Databases: Probabilistic Databases

 \subsection{Superpositions}

 (Independent) superposition is a standard operation of point processes \cite{DaleyVere-Jones2003,DaleyVere-Jones2008,LastPenrose2017} that we apply to PDBs.
 They provide a useful abstract tool that we can use to model how independence assumptions are cast into probabilistic databases from independent building blocks.
-In this section, we only cover superpositions of countable PDBs.
-The general case is covered in \cref{s:beyond}.
+In this section, for getting started, we give the basic idea for a superposition of two countable PDBs.

 Suppose $\D_1 = ( \DB_1, P_1 )$ and $\D_2 = ( \DB_2, P_2 )$ are countable PDBs over $\tau$ and $\UU$ (equipped with the powerset $\sigma$-algebras).
 The additive union $\uplus$ of bags can be lifted to a function between PDBs in a straightforward way via $\D_1 \uplus \D_2 \coloneqq ( \DB[ \tau, \UU ], P )$ where $P$ is defined by